 Safety has always been at the forefront of what we do and we strive to be the best in the industry.
 All of our suppliers have medical grade GMP Certificates to ensure the quality of the products.
 All of our staff who administer our products are Healthcare Professionals including GMC registered Doctors, NMC registered Nurses and registered Paramedics.
 We do not allow non-medical staff to administer our Drips or Booster Shots.
 We ask all of our customers to complete a Medical Questionnaire (including Medical History) before proceeding with a Drip or Shot, and we do not offer any products to anyone that may have any contra-indications to our ingredients.
 We undertake pre and post medical observations on everyone having our Drips and our staff will refuse to administer a Drip to anyone whose observations are out of the safe range.
 If this happens we refer our customers to seek medical advice from their GP.
 Our doses of vitamins are set within the maximum tolerated doses so as not to cause toxicity.
 We have limits on the amount of Drips a customer is allowed to have in a period of time to prevent long term damage to veins.
 Our equipment quality standards are higher than what is found within the NHS so you can be sure that we operate at the highest standards.

-The maximum amount of Drips you can have is 9 Drips in a 6 month period.
-Depending on what is being administered, we do not recommend more than 2 Drips per week.
+The maximum number of IV treatments we recommend you have is 9 in a 6 month period.
+Depending on what is being administered, we do not recommend more than 2 IV treatments per week.

 Breastfeeding women can have the Basic Hydration Drip, Multivit Drip and Vitamin D, B Complex and Vitamin B12 Booster Shots.

 We do not administer Drips or Booster Shots to pregnant women.